EvansWinner/awesome-line-editors/README.md

-There is a nice [document](https://uncljoedoc.tripod.com/a/edlin.htm) with what I can only assume is the docuemntation for an old version of Edlin.
+There is a nice [document](https://uncljoedoc.tripod.com/a/edlin.htm) with what I can only assume is the documentation for an old version of Edlin.
 It goes into some detail.

 #### Getting It